kodze8/NLP-Projects-101/README.md

 This repository hosts a collection of small Natural Language Processing (NLP) projects, each designed to address specific tasks or challenges.

-**Code Implementation:** The codes are written in Jupyter notebook for easy understanding and execution.
+**Code Implementation:** The codes are written in Jupyter notebook.

 Each project's README.md file contains the following details: